AliMahmoud7/restaurant-reviews-mws/README.md

 ## Project Overview: Stage 1

-- Worked on a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
+- Worked on a static design that lacks accessibility and convert the design to be fully responsive on different sized displays and accessible for screen reader use.
-- Added a [Service Worker](https://developers.google.com/web/fundamentals/primers/service-workers/) to begin the process of creating a seamless offline experience for your users.
+- Used cache API and a [ServiceWorker](https://developers.google.com/web/fundamentals/primers/service-workers/) to cache the data for the website so that any page (including images) that has been visited is accessible offline and to begin the process of creating a seamless offline experience for the users.

 #### Specification